François Mitterrand

-Reflecting family influences, Mitterrand started political life on the Catholic nationalist right.
+Due to family influences, Mitterrand started his political life on the Catholic nationalist right.
 He served under the Vichy regime during its earlier years.
-Subsequently he joined the Resistance, moved to the left, and held ministerial office several times under the Fourth Republic.
+Subsequently, he joined the Resistance, moved to the left, and held ministerial office several times under the Fourth Republic.
 Mitterrand opposed Charles de Gaulle's establishment of the Fifth Republic.
-Although at times a politically isolated figure, he outmanoeuvered rivals to become the left's standard bearer in the 1965 and 1974 presidential elections, before being elected president in the 1981 presidential election.
+Although at times a politically isolated figure, he outmanoeuvred rivals to become the left's standard bearer in the 1965 and 1974 presidential elections, before being elected president in the 1981 presidential election.
 He was re-elected in 1988 and remained in office until 1995.

 Mitterrand invited the Communist Party into his first government, which was a controversial decision at the time.
-In the event, the Communists were boxed in as junior partners and, rather than taking advantage, saw their support erode.
-They left the cabinet in 1984.
-Early in his first term, he followed a radical left-wing economic agenda, including nationalisation of key firms and the introduction of the 39-hour work week, but after two years, with the economy in crisis, he somewhat reversed course.
-He instead pushed a socially liberal agenda with reforms such as the abolition of the death penalty, and the end of a government monopoly in radio and television broadcasting.
-His foreign and defense policies built on those of his Gaullist predecessors, except as regards their reluctance to support European integration, which he reversed.
-His partnership with German Chancellor Helmut Kohl advanced European integration via the Maastricht Treaty, and he reluctantly accepted German reunification.
-During his time in office, he was a strong promoter of culture and implemented a range of costly "Grands Projets".
-He was the first French President to appoint a female Prime Minister, Édith Cresson, in 1991.
-Mitterrand was twice forced by the loss of a parliamentary majority into "cohabitation governments" with conservative cabinets led, respectively, by Jacques Chirac (1986–1988), and Édouard Balladur (1993–1995).
+However, the Communists were boxed in as junior partners and, rather than taking advantage, saw their support eroded, eventually leaving the cabinet in 1984.

+Early in his first term, Mitterrand followed a radical left-wing economic agenda, including nationalisation of key firms and the introduction of the 39-hour work week.
+He likewise pushed a progressive agenda with reforms such as the abolition of the death penalty, and the end of a government monopoly in radio and television broadcasting.
+He was also a strong promoter of French culture and implemented a range of "Grands Projets".
+However, faced with economic tensions, he soon abandoned his nationalization programme, in favour of austerity and market liberalization policies.
+In 1985, he was faced with a major controversy after ordering the bombing of the Rainbow Warrior, a Greenpeace vessel docked in Auckland.
+Later in 1991, he became the first French President to appoint a female prime minister, Édith Cresson.
+During his presidency, Mitterrand was twice forced by the loss of a parliamentary majority into "cohabitation governments" with conservative cabinets led, respectively, by Jacques Chirac (1986–1988), and Édouard Balladur (1993–1995).

+Mitterrand’s foreign and defence policies built on those of his Gaullist predecessors, except in regard to their reluctance to support European integration, which he reversed.
+His partnership with German chancellor Helmut Kohl advanced European integration via the Maastricht Treaty, and he accepted German reunification.

 Less than eight months after leaving office, he died from the prostate cancer he had successfully concealed for most of his presidency.

-Beyond making the French Left electable, François Mitterrand presided over the rise of the Socialist Party to dominance of the left, and the decline of the once-mighty Communist Party.
-(As a share of the popular vote in the first presidential round, the Communists shrank from a peak of 21.27% in 1969 to 8.66% in 1995, at the end of Mitterrand's second term.)
+Beyond making the French Left electable, Mitterrand presided over the rise of the Socialist Party to dominance of the left, and the decline of the once-dominant Communist Party.